-In Minnesota, a person can be charged with the crime of possession of a controlled substance; even if the substance is not located on the individual.
-Guilty by association, also known as “constructive possession,” allows the State to bring criminal charges against an individual for drug possession even if that individual does not actually physically possess the drug.
-Continue reading to understand the difference between physical possession, constructive possession, and if individual can be guilty of constructive possession.
+In Minnesota, a person can be charged with the crime of possession of a controlled substance; even if the substance is not actually on that individual.
+Guilt by association, also known as “constructive possession,” allows the State to bring criminal charges against a person for drug possession even if that individual does not actually physically possess the drug.
+We will try and explain the difference between physical possession, constructive possession, and if individual can be guilty of constructive possession in Minnesota.

-Physical possession exists when a person has actual drugs on his body.
+Physical possession is when a person has actual drugs on his or her body.
 For example, if someone is arrested and drugs are found in their pocket, they can be charged with possession of a controlled substance.
-Because the drugs were found in the individual’s pocket, it is evident that the drugs belonged to this person.
-Unless improper police search or an infringement upon their constitutional rights can be proven, the individual will likely be convicted.
+Because the drugs were found in the person’s pocket, it is clear that the drugs actually belonged to that person.

 Constructive possession applies if the drugs are not actually in a person’s pocket or other part of his body.
 In other words, if drugs are found in a person’s car or in the same vicinity of that person, the State could charge him with constructively possessing the drugs.

 In order to prove that a person constructively possesses drugs, the State must prove two things.
 1) It must prove that an individual had knowledge of the drug’s presence and 2) it must prove that that individual had the ability to maintain dominion or control the drugs.

 Knowledge means that an individual readily knows that a drug is on or near his property.
 Further, it means that an individual is aware of its incriminating nature.
 In other words, a person must know that the drugs are present and that the drugs are illegally possessed.